The Fundamental Theorem of Algebra made effective: an elementary real-algebraic proof via Sturm chains: Sturm's theorem for real polynomials

-\begin{corollary} For every $f \in \R(X)^*$ and $a < b$ in $\R$ the index $\Ind_a^b(f'/f)$ is the number of roots minus the number of poles of $f$ in $[a,b]$, counted without multiplicity.
+\begin{corollary} For every $f \in \R(X)^*$ and $a < b$ in $\R$ the index $\Ind_a^b(f'/f)$ equals the number of roots minus the number of poles of $f$ in $[a,b]$, counted without multiplicity.
 Roots and poles on the boundary count for one half.

 \end{corollary}